rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/README.md

 Edit the [ESP8266-Wemo-and-HomeVisionXL-Plug-in.ino](https://github.com/rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/blob/master/ESP8266_Wemo_and_HomeVisionXL.ino) code to include your WiFi SSID and passcode and a unique device name.
 This name will be used with Alexa.
 Right now, the code turns on/off the built-in LED and GPIO02, to which the LED is connected in the ESP8266-01s.
 You may need to change this for your particular hardware.
-Set up your ESP8266 for downloading and download the midified code to it.
+Set up your ESP8266 for downloading and download the modified code to it.

 You should be able to discover the device with Alexa.
 It will appear as a "WeMo Switch".

 HomeVision control of the devices is achieved via the [wemo.hap](https://github.com/rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/blob/master/wemo.hap) HomeVisionXL plug-in.
 The plug-in goes with the ESP8266 code I have running on my "Wemo" emulator.
 So the two work together.
-The http commands in the plug-in can be modified to do commands supported by other ESP8266 emulations.
+The plug-in's configuration screen allows you to enter multiple device names and their corresponding IP addresses.
+You should set up static IPs for these devices since the plug-in does not search for them.
+These device names are how you address the devices from within HomeVisionXL.
+They do NOT need to be the same as the device names in the ESP8266 software.
+(A future feature may be to search for devices, retrieve both IP and device names and then populate the plug-in's device list with the results.)

 The http command is like this:
 <pre>